Jun 9, 2026

 import { streamText, tool, stepCountIs } from "ai";

-import { z } from "zod/v4";``` import { createCerebras } from "@ai-sdk/cerebras";import { streamText, tool, stepCountIs } from "ai";import { z } from "zod/v4";``` ### Defining the Search Tool
+import { z } from "zod/v4";``` import { createCerebras } from "@ai-sdk/cerebras";import { streamText, tool, stepCountIs } from "ai";import { z } from "zod/v4";``` This section covers setting up the core search functionality that will power our AI agent:

 123456789101112131415161718192021222324252627282930313233343536373839//define execution of the tool